learn-co-students/nyc-web-students-021819/27-the-dom-and-events/README.md

 # Intro to Events at bottom

 # pull up a random (work friendly) wikipedia page
-# change the content of the title
+# change the text of the title
 # change the color of the title

 # grab all h2 tags using document.getElementsByTagName
-# change the content of all h2 tags to the same thing
+# change the text of all h2 tags to the same thing
 # turn the HTML collection into an Array, and then use forEach
 # to change all of the text
 # change the font of all h2s to comic sans